All Collections

 SIM card overview

-In the picture displayed above, you will see the three types of SIM cards (standard, micro, and nano) as well as common adapters (combi and trio) cellular carriers usually provide.
+Below are the 3 types of SIM cards (standard, micro, and nano) and common adapters (combi and trio) that cellular carriers usually provide.

-When estimating bandwidth consumption for your Verkada system, it's important to keep the following variables in mind:
+When estimating bandwidth consumption for your Verkada system, note the following variables:

 • Number of cameras viewed per day